-An outstanding book, which I recommend to every trial lawyer who represents real people, is Twelve Heroes, One Voice: Guiding Jurors to Courageous Verdicts, authored by my friend and great trial lawyer Carl Bettinger.
+An outstanding book for trial lawyers is Twelve Heroes, One Voice: Guiding Jurors to Courageous Verdicts, by Carl Bettinger.

-In his book, Carl expounds the hero-centric story structure and its classic characters, among whom are the “hero” and the “mentor.”
+In his book, Bettinger expounds the hero-centric story structure and its classic characters, among whom are the “hero” and the “mentor.”

 Many a lawyer tries to be the hero in trial.
-This lawyer argues zealously, thunders about the courtroom, and hammers adverse witnesses hard — single-handedly trying to save the day, oblivious to the reality that, as Carl writes beautifully, only the jurors can save the day.
+This lawyer argues zealously, thunders about the courtroom, and hammers adverse witnesses hard — single-handedly trying to save the day, oblivious to the reality that, as Bettinger rightly observes, only the jurors can save the day.

 The heroes in the trial story are the twelve seated in the box.
 A wise trial lawyer does not try to play their hero role.
 Rather, the trial lawyer is their mentor or guide — much as Gandalf was the guide to Frodo, the hero.
 The trial lawyer guides the jury to make the heroic choice: the desired verdict.